Gavin-Humphrey/Gavin-Humphrey/README.md

 <h2>💻 Projects</h2>

-- **I just finished working on an Artists e-commerce and custom services gallery called Live-Art-Corner.
-Click [Live-Art_Corner](https://github.com/Gavin-Humphrey/liveartcorner) for more.
+- **I just finished working on an application, for Artists' e-commerce and custom services gallery, called Live-Art-Corner.
+Click
+[Live-Art_Corner](https://github.com/Gavin-Humphrey/liveartcorner) for more.
 Demo will be uploaded sonner.**<br>

 - **You can also find a film streaming and evaluation application called Film-Junkiez, by clicking [Film-Junkiez](https://github.com/Gavin-Humphrey/filmjunkiez).**<br>